neelchauhan/www.neelc.org/content/projects.md

 [FreshPorts](https://www.freshports.org/search.php?stype=maintainer&method=exact&query=neel@neelc.org).

 I am also a contributor to the FreeBSD kernel.
-I wrote patches to add support for the Intel's Whiskey Lake platform, and have also tested other patches for page mapping and Synaptics touchpad support.
+I wrote patches to add support for Intel's Whiskey Lake platform, and have also tested other patches for page mapping and Synaptics touchpad support.
 Commits I worked or helped on can be seen at [FreshBSD](https://freshbsd.org/search?q=Neel+Chauhan&project%5B%5D=freebsd&repository%5B%5D=src&sort=commit_date).